jrlanglois/jrlanglois.github.io/index.md

 # Hello, world!

-Welcome to my engineering blog and notes corner.
-Here, I share architectural thoughts, design patterns, and lessons learned—basically the stuff I wish I'd bookmarked for later.
+Welcome to my software engineering blog and notes corner.
+Here, I share architectural thoughts, design patterns, and lessons learned - basically the stuff I wish existing that I could have had bookmarked for later.

-Topics you might see:
+Topics you will see:

 * JUCE module design
 * Cross-platform adventures (and misadventures)